Darwish-md/State-Exam-2023/Topic-15.md

 # Part 1: Basic concepts of object-oriented paradigm.
 Class, object, instantiation.
 Inheritance, class hierarchy.
 Polymorphism, method overloading.
 Scoping, information hiding, accessibility levels.
 Abstract classes and interfaces.
 Class diagram of UML.
 The object-oriented paradigm is a programming paradigm that revolves around the concept of objects, which are instances of classes.
 It emphasizes organizing code into reusable and modular structures, enabling efficient development, maintenance, and code reuse.

+The four pillars of Object-Oriented Programming (OOP) are:

+ 1. Encapsulation:
+        Encapsulation is the concept of bundling data and methods (functions) together into a single unit called an object.
+It hides the internal implementation details of an object and exposes only the necessary interfaces or methods to interact with it.
+Encapsulation provides data protection and ensures that the object's state can only be accessed or modified through controlled means, promoting data integrity and security.

+ 2. Inheritance:
+        Inheritance allows the creation of new classes (derived classes or subclasses) based on existing classes (base classes or superclasses).
+The derived classes inherit the properties and behaviors of the base class, allowing code reuse and promoting the hierarchical organization of classes.
+Inheritance enables the modeling of "is-a" relationships, where a derived class is a specialized version of the base class, inheriting its attributes and methods while also adding new functionalities or modifying existing ones.

+ 3. Polymorphism:
+        Polymorphism refers to the ability of objects of different classes to respond differently to the same message or method call.
+It allows objects to exhibit different behaviors based on their specific class implementation.
+Polymorphism enables code flexibility and extensibility by providing a common interface that can be implemented by multiple classes.
+This allows for code reuse and promotes modular design, as different objects can be used interchangeably through their common interface.

+ 4. Abstraction:
+        Abstraction involves the concept of creating simplified and generalized representations of complex systems.
+It focuses on identifying the essential features and behaviors of an object or a system while hiding unnecessary details.
+Abstraction allows programmers to define abstract classes or interfaces that provide a blueprint for creating concrete classes.
+It enables the separation of the interface from the implementation, allowing for modularity, flexibility, and ease of maintenance.

  - ***Class:***
         A class is a blueprint or template that defines the properties (attributes) and behaviors (methods) of objects.
         It serves as a blueprint for creating multiple objects with similar characteristics.